View on GitHub

 client::ensure_server_ready("your-app-name")?;

-// Send JSON data (starts playback)
+// Send JSON data (start playback)

 let json_data = r#"{"event_count": 2, "events": [